MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/centralized-deployment-of-add-ins.md

 Centralized Deployment doesn't support the following:

-- Add-ins that target Word, Excel, or PowerPoint in Office 2013
+- Add-ins that target Office MSI version (except Outlook 2016)
 - An on-premises directory service
 - Add-in Deployment to an Exchange On-Prem Mailbox
 - Add-in deployment to SharePoint